nontnont01/lucy-rl-appium/README.md

 3. Install Java development kit
 4. Install the android studio and the android emulator in case you don't have an android device
 5. Install Appium
+6. edit the .env file according to your apk (http://www.automationtestinghub.com/apppackage-and-appactivity-name/)

 # Parts
 1. Environment